nasa/ow_simulator/ow_lander/README.md

 will be calling these services in code):

 ### Full trajectory planning
-Call the StartPlanning service.
+Call the DigCircular service.
 Args:
 ```
 bool use_defaults        # Set to true to use the defualt trench loc
 float32 trench_x         # Trench x location